Don Bosco School, Manila: History

-In the school year of 2013, Don Bosco School joined the ranks of Educational Service Contracting (ESC) - certified private high schools in the country.
-As an ESC school, Don Bosco School began receiving government stipends for its high school students who are in need of financial assistance.
+In the school year of 2013, Don Bosco School became qualified to participate in an educational government subsidy programme, the Educational Service Contracting (ESC) scheme.
+As a school partaking in the ESC scheme, Don Bosco School receives stipends from the state to subsidise its high school students who are in need of financial assistance.

 In the same year, Philippine president Benigno Aquino III signed the K-12 act, adding three extra years to the Philippines' 10 year basic curriculum.
 This law introduced Senior High School or Grades 11–12 to high school education in both public and private school.
 The Senior High School department formally opened in June 2016 with its 1st batch of 42 students enrolled under the three academic tracks; Humanities and Social Sciences (HUMSS), Accountancy, Business and Marketing (ABM), Science, Technology and Engineering and Math (STEM).

-On May 24, 2019, Don Bosco School Manila was officially accredited by the PAASCU after the approval of its application in 2017.
+On the 24th of May, 2019, Don Bosco School Manila was officially accredited by the PAASCU following the approval of its application in 2017.

 During the Enhanced Community Quarantine in the Philippines, Don Bosco School resorted to online distance education from 2020 until mid 2023.

-In the school year of 2021-2022 saw the enhanced utilization of the digital education program "Aralinks" into Don Bosco School Manila's academics management.
-It was also in this school year where coding education was added into the curriculum, MakeBlock (Mblock) and MIT's App Inventor are used in the teaching of coding from Grade School to High School.
+In the school year of 2021-2022 saw the enhanced utilisation of the digital education programme "Aralinks" into Don Bosco School Manila's curriculum.
+In the same school year, coding education was integrated into the curriculum, visual programming languages are taught from grade school to high school.

+Starting from the school year of 2026-2027, Don Bosco School Manila began to offer a revised Senior High School programme, pursuant to the new Strengthened Senior High School (SSHS) Curriculum laid out by the Department of Education.
+In lieu of the now-discontinued traditional and fixed academic strands/tracks (HUMMS, ABM and STEM), the school will now be providing elective subjects.
+The amount of core subjects have been slashed, and hours for work immersion increased.